saqqdy/js-cool/README.md

-  isExitsVariable, // if the specified variable exists isWindow, // Determine if window object isObject, // Determine if the type is an object inBrowser, // Determine if it is running on the browser side windowSize, // windowSize to get the window size getAppVersion, // Get the app version number(deprecated)
+  isExitsVariable, // if the specified variable exists isWindow, // Determine if window object isObject, // Determine if the type is an object isArray, // Determine if it is an array inBrowser, // Determine if it is running on the browser side windowSize, // windowSize to get the window size getAppVersion, // Get the app version number(deprecated)